getporter/azure-plugins/README.md

 #### Authentication

-Authentication to Azure can use any of the following methods, whichever mechanism is used the prinicpal that used to access key vault needs to be granted at [Get and List secret permission][keyvaultacl] on the vault
+Authentication to Azure can use any of the following methods, whichever mechanism is used the prinicpal that used to access key vault needs to be granted at least [Get and List secret permission][keyvaultacl] on the vault.
+However, if you authenticate using the Azure CLI and are logged in with the account that created the key vault in the portal then you will already have this permission.

-1. Azure CLI

-1. [Create a service principal][sp] and create an Access Policy on the vault giving Get and List secret permissions.
-1. Using credentials for the service principal set the environment variables: `AZURE_TENANT_ID`,`AZURE_CLIENT_ID`,  and `AZURE_CLIENT_SECRET`.
+1. **[Azure CLI][azurecli]**. - By default if the machine you are using is already logged in with the Azure CLI then the same security context will be used for the `azure.keyvault` plugin without any additional configuration.

+1. **Use a service principal ([azure portal][sp] ) and an application secret ([azure portal][secret] or [azure cli]**.[passwordcli] ) - Use the service principal details to set the environment variables `AZURE_TENANT_ID` and `AZURE_CLIENT_ID`.
+Then set the environment variable `AZURE_CLIENT_SECRET`using the application secret .

+1. **Use a service principal ([azure portal][sp]) and a certificate ([azure portal][certificate]  or [azure cli][certcli])**. - Use the service principal details to set the environment variables `AZURE_TENANT_ID` and `AZURE_CLIENT_ID`.
+Then using the certiciate file path and password set the environment variables `AZURE_CERTICATE_PATH` and `AZURE_CERTICATE_PASSWORD`.

+1. **Username and Password** - Log in with user name and password.
+Set the environment variables `AZURE_USERNAME` and `AZURE_PASSWORD`.
+This doesn't work with Microsoft accounts or accounts that have two-factor authentication enabled.

 [account]: https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal
 [container]: https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container